Skip to main content

 • Summer sleeping bag & sleeping mat

-• Rafting gear and instruction
+• Rafting equipment and instruction

-• Kayaking gear and instruction
+• Kayaking equipment and instruction

-• Mountain Bikes (bicycle helmets are not included)
+• Mountain bike hire (helmet not included)

 • Bicycle helmet